 The narrator reads Salinger short stories.
 Sure enough there is something about Michael Chabon reminiscent of JD Salinger as I remember him from the 1960s when I was in high school.
 It’s not a tone of playfulness exactly, but a willingness to give fantasy its rein, and a charming soft-focused sentimentality that seems to be saying, “Sure, the people I write about (and if it comes to that me too I guess) aren’t Ozymandias or Hamlet, but they are real, they have feelings, and so do my descriptions of them.”
 Like TC Boyle (who is much less forgiving and more abrasive) Chabon at his best carries us along, and away, with his exuberance, and whatever implied apology for sentimentality he makes we (at least I) happily accept.

 Chabon is capable of writing alongside any but the very most accomplished.
 The excitement and scope of his imaginary worlds are anchored in beautifully sophisticated irony of characters and turns of phrase.
 And there is plenty of that to enrich his emotional energy in this book, especially in the first half.
-When Chabon somehow maintains his ironically innocent childlike high whimsy through an entire novel as he did in Kavalier and Klay I finish the book with a quiet inner cheer: success!
+When Chabon somehow maintains his ironically innocent childlike high whimsy through an entire novel as he did in Kavalier and Klay I finish the book with a solid inner cheer: success!

 Chabon is 55-ish and writing about an elderly man at the end of his life.
 In the early going reading Moonglow I was happy to identify with a self-image that had matured from a Wonder Boy to a kind of philosophical mean old man.
 He prompts me to pronounce “success” here more nearly than he did in Telegraph Avenue, where I felt he wasn’t completely comfortable in the skin of his characters.

 In Moonglow I feel that comfort, even though Michael Chabon might not have been able to pull together quite enough solid fuel for a completely successful moonshot.
 8.2/9.0